Today20092/FAA-PART-107/content.en/docs/Chapter Contents/ASA Test Prep/Chapter 3/_index.md

 {{< hint info >}}
 You can copy and paste a Metar report into ChatGPT and tell it to describe each section of the Metar Report.
 {{< /hint >}}

+{{< details "ChatGPT Metar Report" >}}
+The given text is a METAR report, which is a standard format used for reporting weather observations at airports.
+Here's a breakdown of each section:

+    KTPA: This is the ICAO station code for the airport where the observation was taken.
+In this case, it refers to Tampa International Airport.

+    202353Z: This section provides the date and time of the observation.
+"20" represents the day of the month (20th), "2353Z" indicates the time in Coordinated Universal Time (UTC) when the observation was made, which is 23:53 UTC.

+    VRBO3KT: This part describes the wind conditions.
+"VRB" means the wind direction is variable and is not predominantly coming from a specific direction.
+"03KT" represents the wind speed, which is 3 knots.

+    10SM: This section denotes the visibility, indicating that the visibility is 10 statute miles, which is the maximum value reported.

+    SCTO50CB: This segment provides information about cloud coverage and types.
+"SCT" stands for scattered clouds.
+"O50CB" means there are towering cumulonimbus clouds with their bases at or below 50,000 feet above ground level (AGL).

+    SCT100: This part indicates the presence of scattered clouds at an altitude of 10,000 feet above ground level (AGL).

+    BKN250: This section represents broken clouds at an altitude of 25,000 feet above ground level (AGL).

+    28/22: This segment provides the temperature and dew point information.
+"28" refers to the air temperature in degrees Celsius, and "22" represents the dew point temperature in degrees Celsius.

+    A2996: This part indicates the atmospheric pressure at sea level, expressed in inches of mercury (inHg).
+In this case, the pressure is 29.96 inHg.

+    RMK: This section indicates remarks or additional information following the observation.

+    AO2: This is an automated weather station with a precipitation discriminator.

+    LTG DSNT NE AND E: This remark signifies that lightning is observed distant to the northeast and east of the observation site.

+    SLP144: This segment provides the sea-level pressure, which is 1014.4 millibars (hPa).

+    CB NE MOV S: This remark indicates cumulonimbus clouds are present in the northeast and moving south.

+    CB DSNT N-S: This remark indicates cumulonimbus clouds are present in the distance from the north to the south.

+    TCU DSNT W: This remark denotes towering cumulus clouds are present in the distance towards the west.

+    60072 T02780217 10344 20244 53002: These are additional weather observations, including wind direction and speed, temperature, dew point, and atmospheric pressure.

+    $: The dollar sign represents the end of the METAR report.

+Overall, the METAR report provides detailed information about the weather conditions at the specified airport at the time of the observation.
+{{< /details >}}

 - TAF - another weather report usually given 4 times a day (0000Z 0600Z 1200Z 1800Z)
   - _TAF KPIR 111130Z 1112/1212 15012KT P6SM BKN090 TEMPO 1112/1114 5SM BR FM1500 16015G25KT P6SM SCT040 BKN250 FM120000 14012KT P6SM BKN080 OVC150 PROB30 1200/1204 3SM TSRA BKN030CB FM120400 1408KT P6SM SCT040 OVC080 TEMPO 1204/1208 3SM TSRA OVC030CB_